teamSolutionAnalysts/sa-plug-avplayer/README.md

 * Use VideoControllButton subclass for PlayPause, FullScreen
 * Use VideoControllLabel subclass for time label and total time
 * Use BufferSlider for UISlider which lets you customize colors and other property.
+* For Activity Indicator set hideWhenStopped = true and isHidden false

 ## Note
 Do not forgot to write ButtonControlType :